Skip to content

 }

-Function number 2 does qualify for HoF status since it does return a Function, which itself calculates a factorial.
+Function number 2 does qualify for HoF status since it returns a function, which itself calculates a factorial.

-Sorting is a crucial part of Array management.
-As we said at the top, the whole point of Arrays is to order our elements, so we need a clear, consistent way of doing this.
+Sorting is a crucial part of array management.
+As we said at the top, the whole point of Swift arrays is to order our elements.
+We need a clear, consistent way of doing this.

-To simplify and reduce repetition, we’ll use sorted in our examples from here on, but you can always replace it with sort in any scenario that fits your needs better.
+To simplify and reduce repetition, we’ll use sorted in our examples from here on.
+But you can always replace it with sort whenever it fits your needs better.

-There are lots of specific techniques we can use to sort Arrays, now we’re going to look at the generic sort/sorted().
+There are lots of specific techniques we can use to sort arrays.
+For this demonstration, we’re going to look at the generic sort/sorted().

 let numberArray = [1, 2, 10, 15, 3, 4, 5]